MellyFinnese/AI-BOM-Inspector/README.md

 ## Testing and CI
 - Run unit tests: `pytest`
 - GitHub Action: `.github/workflows/aibom-inspector-action.yml` uses the bundled composite action to scan PRs and post a risk comment.
-- CI guardrails: use `--fail-on-score <threshold>` to block merges when the AI risk score drops below your bar.
+- CI guardrails: use `--fail-on-score <threshold>` to block merges when the AI stack health score drops below your bar.

 ## Security, governance, and contributions
 - See `SECURITY.md` for how to report vulnerabilities.